TheMinefighter/ConfirmationDialogs/docs/Attribution.md

-# Attribution:
+# Attribution
 ## Referenced Libraries
 The following attribution section is for libraries and other things which are referenced or used in some other way for this package but are NOT redistributed with the package.
 ### dotnet/corefx
-Parts of the corefx library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/corefx/blob/master/LICENSE.TXT)) were used in this project.
+Parts of the corefx library published by the  .NET Foundation and Contributors under the [MIT License](https://github.com/dotnet/corefx/blob/master/LICENSE.TXT) were used in this project.
 License as below.

 The MIT License (MIT)